d3/d3-3.x-api-reference/Time-Scales.md

 <a name="tickFormat" href="Time-Scales#tickFormat">#</a> scale.<b>tickFormat</b>()

-Returns a [[time format|Time-Formatting]] function suitable for displaying a tick value.
+Returns a [time format](Time-Formatting.md) function suitable for displaying a tick value.
 You don't have to use the scale's built-in tick format, but it automatically computes the appropriate display based on the input date.

 The following time formats are considered: